stratedge/wye/README.md

 * Items marked with **_Implement_** have not yet been started and must be built.
 * Items marked with **_Finish_** are presently available for use, but may not account for all the possible functionality/errors that must be implemented.

+### General

+- Phase out the "smart" getters and setters

 ### Stratedge\Wye\Wye